Fiserv/exchange/docs/getting-started/account-operations.md

 ### Get Trade Info

-The `/account/trade-info` endpoint allows the PayFac to retrieve a transaction summary of the merchant MID on a specific date.
-This is segregated by the trade accounts, which return the following categorised 'accounts' :
+The `/account/trade-info` endpoint allows the PayFac to retrieve a transaction summary of the merchant MID on a specific date by API, and will return the amounts in each trade account listed in the above table, as well as the number of transactions received.

 ## Settlement info

 Settlements can be retrieved by UI or API and will show the type of settlement (Credit or Debit), effective date, settlement details, status and reference.
 This is handled using the `/account/settlement-info` endpoint on a MID basis.
-This reports the The reference is uniquely assigned when the settlement is generated, and the *effective date* is the date that this settlement will actually be funded to the Merchant Bank account.
+The reference is uniquely assigned when the settlement is generated, and the *effective date* is the date that this settlement will actually be funded to the Merchant Bank account.

 ### Get settlement info

 Retrieve the settlement info for a given MID on a specified date through the `/account/settlement-info` endpoint.
-Can be used for reconciling funding instruction and settlement output by Exchange.
+Can be used for reconciling funding instructions and settlement output by Exchange.

 ### Get Settlement Rejects

 In the scenario that an ACH reject occurs, the `/settlement/rejects` will report a rejected settlement for the MID.
-The settlement reference can be used to trade a rejected settlement to its inital settlement response from `/account/settlement-info` in order to see the instructions that were sent.
+The settlement reference can be used to trace a rejected settlement to its inital settlement response from `/account/settlement-info` in order to see the instructions that were sent.
 The reject endpoint will pull details for the rejected settlement, including a reason code, and the deposit that was rejected for the merchant.
 The Fee amount taken for the PayFac is removed from the response for a merchant rejected settlement.